 It is possible to insert a live or delayed record train into a playlist by using the Playlist Element contextual menu.
 Train boundaries can either be defined or calculated.
 The output boundary can even be unknown.

 To do so in a playlist open in a Playlist Panel, proceed as follows:

-Right-click an element.
-The Playlist Element contextual menu is displayed.
+1. Right-click an element.

 2. Select Insert LIVE or DELAY from the menu.

 The Insert LIVE or DELAY window opens: